 - Combination With Other Advertisements – Typically, billboard advertisement is even more effective when combined with digital, radio, or TV ads.
 When OOH is added to a media plan, it can increase reach by 18% for TV and up to 316% for mobile advertising.3 Transit advertising can also be a good idea to get a farther reach.
 Perhaps a billboard is the final piece of your advertising campaign puzzle.

 It’s fairly easy to stick to a budget while working on a billboard advertisement because of the vast array of options.
-If you plan your billboard and use your resources wisely, you’ll likely be looking at a solid ROI.
+If you plan your New York billboard and use your resources wisely, you’ll likely be looking at a solid ROI.